 Push notifications make use of services provided by mobile operating systems to send a message directly to the user’s device.
 Because the operating system handles the messaging itself, a push message can be sent and received at any time, even when the app isn’t running.

-How this relates to Tealium: Tealium has integrations with many of the market-leading push messaging providers, allowing you to target your users with particular messages based on the information held about them in the Tealium Universal Data Hub.
+How this relates to Tealium: Tealium has integrations with many of the market-leading push messaging providers, allowing you to target your users with particular messages based on the information held about them in the Tealium Customer Data Hub.

 Firebase Cloud Messaging Connector Setup Guide